MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/converters.rst

 Converter modules
 **************************

-Converters are the classes that MDAnalysis uses to convert MDAnalysis structures to and from other Python packages.
+The :mod:`MDAnalysis.converters` module contains the Converter classes that MDAnalysis uses to convert MDAnalysis  structures to and from other Python packages.

 If you are converting *to* MDAnalysis, you can use the normal syntax for creating a Universe from files.
 Typically MDAnalysis will recognise which